balance-platform/pillar/README.md

 ### Timezones

-In order to be able to use Timezones configure your app:
+In order to be able to use Timezones add timezones database to your project and configure your app:

 ```elixir
 config :elixir, :time_zone_database, Tzdata.TimeZoneDatabase